yashchitalia/yashchitalia.github.io/_pages/research.md

 In this project, we have designed and analyzed a 0.4 mm single degree-of-freedom and a 0.78 mm two degree-of-freedom robotic guidewire for cardiovascular applications.
 The guidewire makes use of a Femtosecond laser to micromachine notch joints into a Nitinol tube allowing it to bending in the plane of the notch joint with the application of a moment from a tendon.
-See the paper s below for more static models and controls details of the guidewire.
+See the papers below for more static models and controls details of the guidewire.
 ### Publications:
 * S. Jeong, <b>Y. Chitalia (co-first author)</b>, and J.P.
 Desai, “Design, Modeling, and Control of a Coaxially Aligned Steerable(COAST) Guidewire Robot,” in IEEE Robotics and Automation Letters, (under review)
 * <b>Y. Chitalia</b>, X. Wang and J. P. Desai, “Design, Modeling and Control of a 2-DoF Robotic Guidewire,”2018 IEEE International Conference on Robotics and Automation (ICRA), Brisbane, QLD, 2018, pp.  32-37.